It turns out that Democrats’ agenda in Congress didn’t die last December after all. In fact, President Joe Biden signed much of it into law Tuesday.

 Helping people afford health insurance for longer

-The climate parts of the bill have gotten the most attention.
-But the bill also includes some significant steps on health care, including shoring up an expansion to the Affordable Care Act.
+The climate parts of the IRA have gotten the most attention.
+But it also includes some significant steps on health care, including shoring up an expansion to the Affordable Care Act.

 One way Obamacare expanded health care coverage was by creating marketplaces for people to purchase insurance and offering federal subsidies to help low- and middle-income households afford it.
 Households making up to 400 percent of the federal poverty line — about $106,000 for a family of four — could get federal help to pay their premiums.
 After that, they were on their own.